The Contortionist: History

 Robby Baca also commented on Carpenter leaving:

 "We are sad to see John go, but at the same time remain fully supportive of his decision.
 We look forward to the process of finding a new vocalist and writing a new record."

 Mike Lessard of Last Chance to Reason took over vocal duties for upcoming shows until the band found a permanent replacement.
 Mike Lessard commented on filling in for Carpenter:

-"I'm happy to be helping my friends in the Contortionist for the next few months on tour as a temporary vocalist.
+"I'm happy to be helping my friends in The Contortionist for the next few months on tour as a temporary vocalist.
 I'll be returning to my duties in Last Chance to Reason once these dates are finished in May.
 I look forward to seeing a bunch of new and familiar faces in the months to come."

-On June 21, 2013, the Contortionist announced via their Facebook page that Mike Lessard was officially their new vocalist.
+On June 21, 2013, The Contortionist announced via their Facebook page that Mike Lessard was officially their new vocalist.

-On April 23, 2014, the Contortionist announced via Facebook the completion of recording their third full-length album.
-The album was produced by Jamie King (Between the Buried and Me, He Is Legend, the Human Abstract, among many others).
-On June 26, 2014, the Contortionist announced on their Facebook page that their new album, entitled Language, would be released September 16, 2014 through eOne and Good Fight Music.
+On April 23, 2014, The Contortionist announced that they had completed the recording of their third full-length album.
+It was produced by Jamie King (Between the Buried and Me, He Is Legend, the Human Abstract, among many others).
+On June 26, 2014, The Contortionist announced on their Facebook page that their new album, entitled Language, would be released September 16, 2014 through eOne and Good Fight Music.
 It was also officially made known that bassist Christopher Tilley had been replaced by former Scale the Summit bassist, Jordan Eberhardt, for unannounced reasons.
 During an AMA session, which took place on September 12, a question regarding Christopher Tilley's departure was answered, the band's response was: "Touring and all that comes with it just wasn't what Tilley wanted to do anymore.
 We love Chris and wish him the best!"

 The band released their fourth album, entitled Clairvoyant, on September 15, 2017.
 This album featured a softer sound, with predominantly clean vocals.

 On August 9, 2019, the band released the EP Our Bones.
 The EP features two new full-length songs, an ambient interlude, and a cover of "1979", originally by The Smashing Pumpkins.